-For example, when these changes are large, the coordinated conducts with the competitors are not likely to occur because it is difficult to predict the competitors' behavior.
+For example, when these changes are large, the coordinated conducts with the competitors are not likely to occur because it is difficult to expect the competitors' behavior.

-On the other hand, if these changes are small, it will be easier to predict the competitors' behavior and the possibility is higher that the coordinated conducts will occur.
+On the other hand, if these changes are small, it will be easier to expect the competitors' behavior and the possibility is higher that the coordinated conducts will occur.
 And, for example, when there were coordinated conducts regarding the revision of prices of goods, possibility is higher that the market conditions for trade are prone to coordinated conducts.

-(3) Competitive pressure from import, entry, and neighboring markets
+(3) Competitive Pressure from Import, Entry, Related Markets, etc.